-Heuristic rules: assign gender based on heuristics from explicit gender clues (pronouns, noun phrases, articles and adjectives).
+Heuristic rules: assign gender based on heuristics from explicit gender clues (pronouns, noun phrases, articles, adjectives).

-First-name database: determine the gender of proper mentions using a statistical database of first names given in France since 1900.5
+First-name database: determine the gender of proper mentions using a statistical database of first names given to children born in France between 1900 and 2023.

-614 Coreference propagation: resolve coreference, 615 compute the male/female ratio of processed mentions, and assign the majority gender to all mentions within the coreference chain.
+Coreference propagation: resolve coreference, compute the male/female ratio of processed mentions, and assign the majority gender to all mentions within the coreference chain.